-Lorna Wilkinson

-Director of Nursing
+Lorna Wilkinson - Director of Nursing

-Lorna qualified as a registered nurse at the Royal Free Hospital, London in 1989 and has over 25 years NHS experience.
-She progressed through a number of nursing roles in London before moving into quality improvement and clinical governance.
+Lorna has extensive nursing and managerial experience having started her career in 1989 and progressing through a number of nursing roles in London before moving into quality improvement and clinical governance.
 She was Deputy Director of Nursing, firstly in Salisbury and then in Portsmouth, before returning to the Trust in August 2014 as Director of Nursing.
 Lorna lives in Salisbury.

-Fiona Hyett

-Interim Director of Nursing (1 April 2014 to 3 August 2014)
+Fiona Hyett - Interim Director of Nursing (1 April 2014 to 3 August 2014)